thehez/CloudSecNotes/Containers/Kubernetes/Kubernetes_Fundamentals.md

 ### Control Plane
 As well as the above components, the master node/s hold the cluster control plane components which manage the worker nodes and the scheduling of pods:

-- etcd - etcd is a consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
+- etcd - etcd is a distributed, consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
 As etcd contains all the information within the cluster, access to etcd is equivilent to root/cluster admin within the cluster.
 Only the Kube API server should have access to ETCD.

 - Kube-Api Server - The core of the control plane.
 The API server exposes the kubernetes API which end users, worker nodes and various components interact with.
-The API can be communicated with via REST calls, or the Kubectl command line tool.
-The kube-api can scale horizontally by deploying more api instances and load balancing traffic between them.
+The API can be communicated with via REST API calls, or by using the Kubectl command line tool.
+The kube-api can scale horizontally by deploying more API instances and load balancing the traffic between them.

 - Kube-Controller-Manager - The brain behind orchestration - maintains a set of controllers for managing various aspects of the cluster such as, node controller, job controller and service account/token controllers.